 To download Trend Micro Ransomware File Decryptor file, click on ‘Download RansomwareFileDecryptor’ button on its home page.

-Trend Micro offers another tool called Trend Micro Ransomware Screen Unlocker Tool that helps you unlock the screen when a ransomware attacks your PC and locks the screen.
+Trend Micro offers another tool called Trend Micro Ransomware Screen Unlocker Tool that helps you unlock the screen when ransomware attacks your PC and locks the screen.
 Apart from this, you can also use Trend Micro AntiRansomware Tool to remove ransomware from your PC.

 There are some basic steps one can take to prevent ransomware, including making use of some free anti-ransomware software.
 But should you have the misfortune of getting infected then this post will tell you what to do after a Ransomware attack on your Windows computer?